chaos-mesh/chaos-mesh/doc/run_chaos_mesh.md

 # Run Chaos Mesh

-Now you have deployed Chaos Mesh in your environment, it's time to use it for your chaos experiments.
+Now that you have deployed Chaos Mesh in your environment, it's time to use it for your chaos experiments.
 This document walks you through the process of running chaos experiments.
 It also describes the regular operations on chaos experiments.

 ## Step 1: Deploy the target cluster